kluctl/www-kluctl.io/content/en/docs/concepts.md

 The kluctl project can also optionally define where the deployment project and clusters configs are located (external git projects).

-## Cluster configs
-[Cluster configs]({{< ref "docs/reference/cluster-configs" >}}) are a set of .yml files that define different clusters.
-Cluster configs have a name, a kubectl context and an arbitrary set of configuration properties.

 ## Targets
 A target defines a target cluster and a set of deployment arguments.
 Multiple targets can use the same cluster.
 Targets allow implementing multi-cluster, multi-environment, multi-customer, ... deployments.